TAsUjxnMIL/InfluxDB_Projekt/README.md

 The main function of the project is to read out data from the database with different queries.
 Afterwards the result is shown to the user in form of a plot or just a terminal output.

+# Setting up on Windows 10:

-# Download InfluxDB:
+## Download InfluxDB:
     - Click on this link <https://portal.influxdata.com/downloads/>
     - Go to Are you interested in InfluxDB 1.x?
     - Select specific InfluxDB version and your platform

-        Windows:
-        - Copy the link after wget.
+    - Copy the link after wget
       (It could look like this: https://dl.influxdata.com/influxdb/releases/influxdb-1.8.5_windows_amd64.zip)
     - Paste this link in to the browser.
     - Save the appeared Zip file
     - Unzip this file to your prefered location

-        Ubuntu & Debian:
-        - Add shown instructions in terminal

-        Mac OS X:
-        - Add shown instructions in terminal

-# Set up InfluxDB On Windows:
+## Settings InfluxDB:
     - Unzipped folder should contain:
                             - influx.exe        (for the CLI utility)
                             - influxd.exe       (to start server)
                             - influxdb.conf     (to adapt settings)
                             - influx_inspect.exe
                             - influx_stress.exe
                             - influx_tsm.exe
     - Adapt settings in influxdb.config: location where data, metadata is saved can be changed (optional)
                             - Open the config file
                             - meta: path can be changed in dir = "your\\path\\meta"
                             - data: path can be changed in dir = "your\\path\\data"
                             - wal: path can be changed in wal-dir = "your\\path\\wal"

 ## Start the server
     - Navigate in a terminal to the location of the unzipped folder with the .exe and .config files